A financial analysis of when making voluntary payments makes sense — and when it doesn't

 For example, if you're projected to repay 90% of your loan before the write-off date, making strategic extra payments could help you fully clear the debt and avoid paying interest on the full balance for the maximum period.

-Plan a more likely to make sense for overpayment because:
+Plan 1 loans are more likely to make sense for overpayment because:

 Some borrowers prefer to be debt-free even if it's not the mathematically optimal choice.
 If having student debt causes you significant stress or anxiety, and you're in a financial position to make extra payments, the psychological benefit may outweigh the strict financial calculation.